Wishmasterflo/ofox_lynx/README.md

 - Based on August 2024 Kernel
 - Colors (blue/orange etc) are inverted so by default it is "BlueFox" instead of "OrangeFox"
 - USB (adb) working
-- Encryption is disabled right now!
+- Encryption is disabled
-- Touch screen and buttons are not working right now
+- Touch screen and buttons are not working right now!

 ## Installation methods: